shreeyasharma1804/notes/kubernetes/Pod.md

         topologyKey: kubernetes.io/hostname
 ```

-This rule prefers to not schedule an app on a node which is running the pod with backend label
+- This rule prefers to not schedule an app on a node which is running the pod with backend label
+- Can be used to achieve one pod per node like behaviour

 ### Probes